Here's A 5-Second Guide To What Traders Are Talking About Today

-Dave Lutz of JonesTrading has the top topics about which traders are talking today:
+Dave Lutz of Stifel, Nicolaus has the top topics about which traders are talking today:

-US futures are ticking slightly lower as the Growth trade is under pressure — not just fresh EU sanctions, but a Scotland Poll this weekend has Pound getting whacked, UK and EU equities under pressure — and a bid under Bunds and Treasuries.
-The Ukrainian Cease-Fire held over the weekend, but Micex is off small.
-Trade is light right now, with the DAX off 20bp in volumes 10% light to the last few weeks.
-FTSE is trading 60% heavier than normal as it loses 1%.
-A quiet day over in Asia (China, Taiwan, and South Korea closed), Japan GDP revised lower weighed on Yen, sparking a 20bp pop in Nikkei.
-Aussie Stocks going Ex Divvy pressed their market lower as miners were unchanged – Emerging markets are jumping, led by a 1% overnight jump in India as they approach festival season.
+Good Morning!
+The SPX is on a 5day winning streak, longest since October — right now US Futures are higher, led by a 20bp pop in Nasdaq stocks — Tuesday’s have been a bulls friend – of the 15 Tuesdays so far this year, the S&P 500 has only been down twice – If you had invested in the S&P 500 only on Tuesdays so far this year, you would be up 8.7% YTD!.
+Markets are upbeat over in Europe, as the market seems to digest the occasional “firefight” in the Ukraine — but we keep an eye on Russia’s Market, the Micex is off 60bp right now.
+It’s Early, but $US75B worth of Healthcare deals overnight has the IBB marked up almost 1%.
+The FTSE HC/Biotech Index is up 6% right now (Was closed Fri/Mon) — In Asia, the Shanghai gained 30bp, but concerns remain about the slew of IPOs announced — The Nikkei lost about 1% despite headlines from Nippon Life and the GPIF reshuffle — Aussie gained 40bp, but the Miners all closed solidly in the red as Metal prices deteriorate.
+Earnings remains a focus, with 50% of the ITB and IBB reporting this week — Overnight focus was on NFLX leaping almost 10% – today we have BK, CMCSA, CP, ITW, JNS, LMT, MCD, RF, SPG, TRV, and XRX are all pre-open while AMGN, DFS, GILD, ILMN, ISRG, JNPR, T, and YUM all report post-close

+Yesterday, The US index of leading indicators hit its highest since November — a sign the worst of the winter weather impact on the economy is over – The 10YY is off small ahead of a 2Y auction expected to post the highest auction yield in 2years later today.
+We have a bid in both € and Yen, pressing the Dollar lower, causing a tailwind for commodities — Platinum continues to bounce on Russia Sanction angst — while Silver and Gold are bouncing from multi-week/month lows.
+The Crude complex is in the red – WTI coming off a 7week high into API Inventories tonight.
+Your best performing commodity YTD is Coffee, and it is up 3% this AM on weather concerns (El Nino headlines everywhere), adding to the 75% 2014 gain.
+Scheduled Catalysts today include FHFA House Price Index for Feb at 9, Existing Home Sales for March, Richmond Fed, and Euro-Zone Consumer Confidence at 10, a very small POMO at 11, Former Fed Chairman Bernanke Speaks at the Economic Club at 11:45, and 1pm brings the Auction of $US32 Bln 2-Year Notes.

 Business Insider Emails & Alerts